kyma-project/kyma/docs/asset-store/10-01-asset-controller.md

 ---
+title: Asset Controller
-title: Performance
+type: Performance
 ---

 This document presents Asset Store performance based on chosen scenarios for particular Asset Store services.
 The data are the Asset Store key performance indicators (KPIs).

-## Asset Controller

 These are the scenarios for the Asset Controller: